tomato-user2/AIS/4_Presentation/steps.md

     - Difficulty with the shape of the data, should one use aggregated or flattened data, how are the timestamps seen by the model?

 10. **Discussion**: Reflect on the performance of your models compared to the baseline, and discuss any limitations and future work.
+    - Future Work
+       - More vessel categories
+       - more features like wind
+       -

-11. **Q&A**: Be prepared to answer questions from the audience or instructor.
+12. **Q&A**: Be prepared to answer questions from the audience or instructor.

 \* For example, if you had two CSV files (representing two vessels), each file would contribute one row to the final dataset, and the structure of each row would look like this:
 SOG_mean	SOG_min	SOG_max	SOG_std	SOG_slope	COG_mean	COG_min	COG_max	COG_std	COG_slope	Heading_mean	Heading_min	Heading_max	Heading_std